crecco24/cs203-game1-alpha/README.md

 cs203-game1
 Game: Bubble Popper

-Set up: A field containing various colored balls at the top, and a singular colored ball at the bottom along with a nextInQueue ball off to the side.
+Set up: A field containing various colored balls at the top, and a singular colored ball at the bottom which will be launched at the field above

-Purpose: Player inputs slope coordinates to "shoot off" the queued ball at the field of balls in play, aiming at balls of the same color.
-Once a ball is in contact with another ball it becomes part of a group.
-Groups of size 3 or greater dissappear.
+Purpose: To remove all balls from the playing field by combining them into groups of 3 or greater.

+Controls: -Player uses left and right arrow keys to move the ball at the bottom of the screen left and right, respectively.
+This ball should never move outside the bounds of the field of play and will stop when it can not move further left or right
+          -The up arrow key then launches that ball vertically up the screen.

+Rules: -A ball will remain in motion until it comes in contact with another ball or a wall.
+       -When 3 or more balls of the same color are in contact with each other the group will disappear.

+Score: The players score will be equal to the number of launches it takes to clear the field of play.
+This number should never be less than 1.

 Goal: Remove all balls from the field of play

-Additional aspects: Field will be randomly generated with every game.
-Difficulty modes can increase the width of the field, and number of starting balls A counter will keep track of how many moves it takes for you to finish.
-Once balls come in contact with a wall it will stop

-States of game: 3 states.
-1) Playing- balls active in the field of play 2) Win- no balls active in the field of play 3) Lose- balls extend past a threshhold line on the field of play indicating game over

-Pre game thoughts: 1) Balls can be designated int values for easy comparison 2) Balls must be assigned states of "inPlay" (once settled on the field), "outOfPlay" (either next to be shot or nextInQueu) ->therefore the lose state will only be initialized once a ball of "inPlay" state crosses that line 3) ...